Wheeler & Wilson Building, Schlesinger & Mayer, Staedter

 Wheeler & Wilson Manufacturing Company, 325 Broadway, New York, awarded grand medal on progress, grand medal of merit, and the only sewing company recommended by the International jury for the grand diploma of honor.

-J. O. WOODS.
+J. O. Woods.

 Such ringing words all the way from Francis Joseph’s capital, were received with pride by Messrs.
 Farrar & Wheeler, who naturally rejoice to see the machine they represent thus covered with honors in competition with the world.